adityagoel28/atlan-backend-challenge/README.md

 ### Usage
 This schema design enables handling forms, their questions (both text and multiple choice), and the responses and individual answers to those forms.
 It supports flexible data collection, and the JSONField in each model allows for storing additional information specific to forms, questions, responses, and answers.

+We can use google translate API for translation purposed into the local language.

 ### Task - 2 ✅
 ```A market research agency wanted to validate responses coming in against a set of business rules (eg. monthly savings cannot be more than monthly income) and send the response back to the data collector to fix it when the rules generate a flag.```